Fatboy (EastEnders): Storylines

 When Vincent discovers that Claudette killed his father Henry, he nearly strangles her to death for this and for Fatboy's death but is stopped by Patrick Trueman (Rudolph Walker), after which she falls down the stairs during a scuffle with Patrick.
 Vincent buries her in his basement afterwards, but Claudette escapes and tells Donna that Vincent tried to kill her.
 Vincent says Claudette killed her husband, Henry, but Donna does not believe him, so he reveals that Claudette had indirectly killed Fatboy.
 Donna tells Vincent and Claudette to leave, but Patrick arrives and confirms that Vincent is telling the truth about Henry.
 When Donna accuses Claudette of only fostering her to ease her guilt, Vincent tells Claudette to leave Walford, and gives Donna Fatboy's necklace to remember him by.

 In December 2022, after Dot dies, a condolence card is sent to Dot's house, reading "Mrs B – Forever in my heart.
 Arthur x", hinting that Fatboy may have survived his apparent "death".
-In 2023, Fatboy is seen in a flashback to the night of Lucy Beale’s (Hetti Bywater) murder where he crosses paths with Lucy’s mother Cindy Beale (Michelle Collins), who was believed to be dead.
+In 2023, Fatboy is seen in a flashback to the night of Lucy Beale's (Hetti Bywater) murder in 2014, where he unknowingly crosses paths with Lucy’s mother, Cindy Beale (Michelle Collins), who was believed to be dead.